-BASIC: The BASIC language, which is gaining widespread popularity for problem-solving applications because of its simplicity and ease of use, is supported for time-sharing use ▶ under either ITF or TSO.
+BASIC: The BASIC language, which is gaining widespread popularity for problem-solving applications because of its simplicity and ease of use, is supported for time-sharing use under either ITF or TSO.
 The BASIC compilers are separately priced Program Products.
 The language features extensive matrix handling facilities and a variety of built-in mathematical functions, but arrays are limited to two dimensions.
+A virtual storage version of BASIC, for operation under DOS/VS, OS/VS1, OS/VS2, and VM/370, was added in June 1974.

 APL: Conceived in the early 1960's by Dr. Kenneth E. Iverson of IBM, the APL language is designed to permit clear, concise expression of computational algorithms.
 Its facilities for handling vectors and arrays are especially powerful.
-The APL/360 system is a separately priced Program Product, available for time-shared operating under DOS, DOS/VS, OS, or OS/VS. The system requires a minimum partition of 170K bytes and supports IBM 2740, 2741 and 1050 terminals.
+The APL/360 system is a separately priced Program Product, available for time-shared operation under DOS, DOS/VS, OS, or OS/VS. The system requires a minimum partition of 170K bytes and supports IBM 2740, 2741, and 1050 terminals.

 ALGOL: As a reluctant concession to current ALGOL users, IBM offers a single ALGOL compiler, which operates under OS on a system with at least 65K bytes of core storage.
-The OS/360 ALGOL language is a proper subset of ALGOL 60 that encompasses the ECMA and IFIP subsets and provides the IFIP Input/Output Procedures and other useful additions.
-IBM has stated that it plans no further ALGOL compiler development work and is encouraging ALGOL users to switch to PL/I.
+The OS/360 ALGOL Language is a proper subset of ALGOL 60 that encompasses the ECMA and IFIP subsets and provides the IFIP Input/Output Procedures and other useful additions.
+IBM has stated that it plans no further ALGOL compiler development work and is encouraging ALGOL users to switch to PL/I. Effective December 15, 1973, the ALGOL F Compiler and ALGOL F Library were demoted from service classification A to C, thus ending free support for these Program Products.